brianadams2337/acme-shop-flo/docs/migration.md

 </template>
 ```

-## `radash` replaced with `nuxt-lodash`
+## `radash` enhanced with `nuxt-radash`

-We are now moving to the [nuxt-lodash](https://nuxt.com/modules/lodash/changelog) that's recommended by the nuxt community.
+We are now enhancing the usage of radash by adding the
+[nuxt-radash](https://github.com/bbg/nuxt-radash) that's recommended by the nuxt
-It supports auto imports and it's easy to configure via nuxt config.
+community.
+It supports auto imports and it's easy to configure via nuxt config.k
 We stick with the `use` prefix as it is the default setting.

 ```ts
 // plugins/validation.ts